 Going back to the hunger scale tool that I talked about earlier, typically when you’re used to trying to eat less (i.e. diet culture obsessed) we usually stop around a 5.
 It’s like we give our bodies juuuuust enough to get by to the next meal.
 This can cause us to feel hungry soon after or to count down the time until we are “allowed” to eat again.

 Or, try the opposite.
-If you find you are continually eating past fullness at meal times see what happens if you give yourself a break halfway through your meal to identify where you’re at on the hunger scale.
-Experiment with stopping at different point and make your own decision on what feels best to YOU.
+If you find you are continually eating past fullness at mealtimes see what happens if you give yourself a break halfway through your meal to identify where you’re at on the hunger scale.
+Experiment with stopping at different points and make your own decision on what feels best to YOU.

 Use Mindful Eating Exercises

-In order to feel your fullness and notice when you body has had enough you can use some mindful eating exercises like:
+In order to feel your fullness and notice when your body has had enough, you can use some mindful eating exercises like:

-- Eat you meal with the intent of describing it to someone else later.
+- Eat your next meal with the intent of describing it to someone else later.
 Notice the taste/texture/smell and so on.
 What was the best part of the meal?

 - Ask yourself how the first bite differs from the fourth, fifth, sixth.
-This will help your identify satisfaction throughout the meal, rather than just thinking about it after.
+This will help you identify satisfaction throughout the meal, rather than just thinking about it after.

 I have an entire list of my top 10 mindful eating exercises that you might find helpful, too!